Present tenses | going to exercises with answers

 I travel to France in May. (someone's plans for me)

 I am going to travel to France in May. (my personal intentions)

 - Try some present simple | present continuous for future and be going to exercises online to understand the different meaning.

-- See also other present tenses exercises on this website.
+- See also Present simple and continuous online exercises on this website.

-- Printable grammar rules are available at E-grammar printables (see the first item in the menu).
+- Printable grammar rules are available at E-grammar rules (see the first item in the menu).